California State Gemstone

 On March 8, 1985, Assembly Bill No. 2357 (AB 2357) was introduced in the Assembly.
 Sponsored by Rusty Areias, this bill made it through the Assembly and the Senate and was signed into law, by Governor George Deukmejian, on October 1, 1985.

 The following information was excerpted from the California Government Code, Title 1, Division 2, Chapter 2.

 425.3.
 Benitoite is the official state gemstone.

-SCFM News March 02, Featuring Benitoite: Minutes of the So.
+The Mineralogical Society of Southern California: So.
 Calif.
-Chapter of the Friends of Mineralogy featuring Benitoite - The California State Gemstone by Al Wilkins.
+Chapter of the Friends of Mineralogy featuring Benitoite - The California State Gemstone.

 California State Gem Mine: After 100 years, the mine is open to the public.
 Rock hounds, gem, and specimen hunters can find one of the rarest and most desirable gemstones in the world!.